blake1ward/lisaskates/_posts/2018-03-07-Jagger-what-is-tampa-what-is-style.md

 <img src="/lisaskates/images/jagger.jpg" alt="jag close">

-The online skateboarding community is easily manipulated.
+I feel the online skateboarding community is easily manipulated by good marketing.
 Tech wizard skaters winning in an "old school" contest format shouldn't be a huge surprise for a fan base that is well aware that the Tampa contest has been affiliated with SLS for a minute.

 ### **Burn your idols**